AnAr854/AnArCodes/README.md

 ## About my Portfolio-site

 This project was born out of a personal need, i.e. a job-seeking activity, of which this portfolio is part of.
-My website contains basic information about my study and work history, as well as projects in pictures to date.
+The portfolio contains basic information about my study and work history, as well as projects in pictures to date.

 At the same time, the purpose of the project is to recall simple things about React.
 The site is made very simply and quickly due to the urgent need.
 However, I have also paid attention to responsiveness for potential mobile device users.